fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 ## Modifying the Dice

-Modify your dice by invoking aspects to get +2 to your roll or reroll the dice.
+On your turn, you may modify your dice by invoking aspects to get +2 to your roll or reroll the dice.
 Some stunts also give you a bonus.
+You may also invoke aspects to support an ally (**page XX**) or to increase the difficulty an enemy faces.

 ### Invoking Aspects